 AAEI conference planners are busy putting together an exceptional program for you.
 Please check back here for a look at this year’s array of speakers and panelists, which will be published as the information becomes finalized.

-AAEI is honored to announce that U.S. Customs and Border Protection Deputy Commissioner Robert E. Perez will be the Premier Keynote speaker at the 98th Annual AAEI Conference and Expo in Washington, DC this June.
-Deputy Commissioner Perez works to secure and facilitate legitimate global trade and travel, and protect the food supply and agriculture industry from pests and disease.
+AAEI is honored to announce that U.S. Customs and Border Protection Executive Assistant Brenda B. Smith will be the Premier Keynote speaker at the 98th Annual AAEI Conference and Expo in Washington, DC.

 Thursday, June 27, 2019

 Lutron Electronics Co., Inc.

 Karen Kelly recently joined Lutron Electronics Co., Inc. as the Senior Manager, Global Trade Compliance.
 In her previous role as Global Trade Compliance Manager at Becton, Dickinson and Company Karen partnered with her global stakeholders on trade requirements and infrastructure, including but not limited to acquisitions, divestitures, valuation, and classification.
 Her scope includes Asia Pacific, Latin America, Europe and the U.S. Her ongoing responsibilities include developing pro-active import-export compliance programs and structures in the U.S., Asia and Latin America.
 She serves as a mentor to multiple associates globally.
 She facilitated international, cross-functional compliance networks to provide on-going two-way communication among the BD sites to address compliance matters such as new legislation, and to share best practices across the firm.